automl/CARP-S/README.md

 ## Evaluation Results
-For each optimizer family, we select one representative optimization method and run the optimizer on the subselected task set.
+For each scenario (blackbox, multi-fidelity, multi-objective and multi-fidelity-multi-objective) and set (dev and test), we run selected optimizers and provide the data.
 Here we provide the link to the [meta data](https://drive.google.com/file/d/17pn48ragmWsyRC39sInsh2fEPUHP3BRT/view?usp=sharing) that contains the detailed optimization setting for each run
 and the [running results](https://drive.google.com/file/d/1yzJRbwRvdLbpZ9SdQN2Vk3yQSdDP_vck/view?usp=drive_link) that records the running results of each optimization-benchmark combination.